 The 600dpi scan size provides a larger image, allowing you to view them clearly on your computer or large screen HD TV's.

-Our loose photo scanning service scans any mix of loose photos up to A3 in size (11" x 17")
+Our loose photo scanning service scans any mix of loose photos from 2" up to A3 in size (11" x 17")